 Moreover, initiatives such as the $28 billion renewable energy funding initiative, would further drive the demand for switchgears in the power utility domain of the country, explained Arora.

 She pointed out that the Saudi government’s efforts to diversify the industrial sector by taking various major steps would result in a jump in demand for switchgears in the respective domain.

-It is projected to maintain its dominant position over the coming years, majorly on account of its widespread deployment in residential, commercial and industrial sector, stated Arora.
+It is projected to maintain its dominant position over the coming years, majorly on account of its widespread deployment in residential, commercial, and industrial sectors, stated Arora.

-Some of the key players in Saudi Arabia switchgear market include ABB, Siemens, Schneider, Alfanar, Eaton, Larsen & Turbo, Hitachi, Lucy and Legrand, she added.
+Some of the key players in the Saudi Arabia switchgear market include ABB, Siemens, Schneider, Alfanar, Eaton, Larsen & Turbo, Hitachi, Lucy, and Legrand, she added.

 Media Courtesy : Trade Arabia